abduhafiz1993/Django-Framework-/README.md

 We have to make some imports: from django.urls import path will give us the ability to reroute URLSs, and from . import views will import any functions we’ve created in views.py.
 Create a list called urlpatterns
 For each desired URL, add an item to the urlpatterns list that contains a call to the path function with two or three arguments: A string representing the URL path, a function from views.py that we wish to call when that URL is visited, and (optionally) a name for that path, in the format name="something".

+we’ve created a urls.py for this specific application, and it’s time to edit the urls.py created for us for the entire project.
+When you open this file, you should see that there’s already a path called admin which we’ll go over in later lectures.
+We want to add another path for our new app, so we’ll add an item to the urlpatterns list.
+This follows the same pattern as our earlier paths, except instead of adding a function from views.py as our second argument, we want to be able to include all of the paths from the urls.py file within our application.
+To do this, we write: include("APP_NAME.urls"), where include is a function we gain access to by also importing include from django.urls as shown in the urls.py below